slimnate/blog/_posts/2021-04-14-snake-tank-humidity-controller.md

 ---
 title: Snake Tank Humidity Controller
-categories: [Projects]
+categories: [Snake Tank Controller]
-tags: [arduino, 3d printing, circuits, cpp]
+tags: [arduino, 3d printing, electronics, cpp]
 pin: true
 ---
+As the proud owner of two beautiful ball pythons, named **Drakho** and **Nina**, I know first hand how important it is to ensure they have the proper climate control for their environment to live happy and healthy lives.

+This project is designed to automate control of their humidity and lighting system.

 1. TOC
 {:toc}

-As the proud owner of two beautiful ball pythons, named **Drakho** and **Nina**, I know first hand how important it is to ensure they have the proper climate control to live happy and healthy lives.

-This project is designed to automate control of their humidity and lighting.

 ## Goals
 - Automated humidity control